psychemedia/island-storynotes/mackerel.md

 SATURDAY.—Before Admiral Siri A. S. Hamond, bart. (chairman), and.
 W. G. Shedden, Mayor.

-*William Jones*, a child of 11 years of age, was charged by James Netten, fishmonger, West Cowea, with embezzlement.—The prosecutor said that the prisoner was in his employ, and it was his duty go round and receive orders.
+*William Jones*, a child of 11 years of age, was charged by James Netten, fishmonger, West Cowes, with embezzlement.—The prosecutor said that the prisoner was in his employ, and it was his duty go round and receive orders.
 That on the morning of the 2nd of May he sent him with six mackerel over to Sir Trevor Wheeler's, Tower-hill House, East Cowes Park, as on the previous week the prisoner had told him that his aunt was come there as a cook, and that the family would be there on Monday, and that he had to go on Monday morning for orders.
 On the Monday morning he sent six mackerel to see if they would like to have them.
 At half-past 12 o'clock he came back and said they liked them very much, and he was to send up six more, which he gave him and he took them away.
-About 1 o'clock he returned and aaid he had cleaned them.
+About 1 o'clock he returned and said he had cleaned them.
 On the morning of the 6th he went there himself, and found it shut up, and a board to let put up.
 He made enquiries and found no such person, neither had the house been let.
 The prisoner had told him that they would pay the 1st every month.
 On the afternoon of the 6th the prisoner was brought up to his house in the custody of the police, and he asked him what he had done with the fish he had taken away, and told him to tell the truth, but held out neither promise nor threat to him.
 The prisoner said he sold six fish to Mr. Young for 1s., and the other six to Mr. Harris.—Examined Mr. Hooper, who appeared for the prisoner: It was not until Friday that he went to the house.
 He saw two women there cleaning the house, who wets sent by Mr. Furner.
 The house had not been let.
 He knew the women were no relation to the prisoner.
 He had never said that, if his mother gave him anything, he would abandon the prosecution.—Mr. Hooper addressed the Bench on behalf of the prisoner.
 He said the lad went to the house as he was instructed, and found the two women there, who took in the fish; and gave him the order to bring more, and supplied the order.— The Bench, however, in expressing sorrow for a child of his tender age to be charged with such an offence, sentenced him to six weeks' imprisonment, with such hard labour befitting his age.—Besides the above, he appears have got rid of much more in the same way: on the 3rd of May, 100 prawns, eight pounds of salmon, and one lobster; on the 4th, one pair of soles and 100 prawns; on the 6th, one turbet and one lobster.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18640604/008/0003
 Isle of Wight Observer - Saturday 04 June 1864